python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/020_Modulation.md

-# Demonstrate Modulation using URH 📻
+# <!-- pandoc-only LSA 2: --> Demonstrate Modulation using URH 📻

 ### Types of Modulation